Using Sachet Powders To Attract and Control

 Spell ingredients are tools for strengthening the power of your intention.
 Each has its own use and ways of helping a spell or ritual.
 Sachet powders are one such tool.
 These fragrant powders serve as a discreet, lightweight vehicle for minerals, herbs, oils, and other components that carry the magical vibrations you want.

 Sachet powders can be used in many ways.
-The most common ones are to either influence others, or attract things to or repel them from yourself.
-You can also use powders for protection, to enhance spiritual vibrations, and to undo magic that others have put on you.
+The most common ones are to either influence others, attract things or repel them from yourself.
+You can also use powders for protection, to enhance spiritual vibrations, and to undo the magic that others have put on you.
 Here is how:

 Mixing Sachet Powders